EMPettaway/Project4/README.md

 # Python Game (Snake clone created in Python)
-- SEI - Software Engineering Project 3
+- SEI - Software Engineering Project 4
 - Created By: Eric Pettaway

 ### Python
 I am recreating the classic game "Snake" using Python (get it?).
+Ultimately I would like this to be an educational game that can be used to teach the alphabet, where the 'snake' eats letters in the correct order.
 I plan to use python for the backend and HTML for the front end.

 ### MVP